 What is a personal injury demand letter?

-A personal injury demand letter lets the other party know that you are seeking damages for your injury.
+A demand letter lets the other party know that you are seeking damages for your personal injury.
 It begins the process of negotiation of a potential settlement.
 It is a crucial part of your process.
 You want a demand letter that is well constructed.
 You must present your damages and case in a professional manner.
 This can set the stage for a quick settlement process.
 A poorly written letter can gravely hurt your case.